AndreaHobby/Epidemiology-Tools-/README.md

 # Epidemiology Tools
 A list of resources of tools to assist with epidemiology research.

-Please contribute to this list by pull request or contact me on Twitter @ahobby9.
+Please contribute to this list by pull request or leave me a comment.

 ## Table of Contents
 - [Epidemiology](#epidemiology)